Convertkit vs Mailchimp: Why We Moved to Convertkit

 However, an application will not save your business.
 An application is not a strategy.

 This is where I’m a little different most.

-I pretty much ignore what other people are doing, unless it’s from people I trust and I value their opinion.
-The number of people on that list has reduced a lot over the years.
+I pretty much ignore what other people are doing, unless it’s from people I trust and I value their opinion…and the number of people on that list has reduced a lot over the years.

 Why?
-Most people don’t have a fucking clue what they are doing.
+Most people don’t have a clue what they are doing.
 I figured that much out.

 I listen to people that I know for sure are doing something that works.
 That includes all my favourite peeps in the CMA and a very few selected ‘Thought Leaders’.

 Don’t get me wrong.
 I’m interested in what’s new, but I’m not going to jump to it immediately.
 I’m happy continuing with my current application if I know these things are true:

 I’m not using the current application to its full capability; so it’s down to me to do that first

 It does what I need it to do right now and there are no issues for growth